 About the Research Center for Farming Innovation

-The Iowa Soybean Association’s (ISA) Research Center for Farming Innovation launched in 2020.
-The goal: to deliver the very best farmer-led research combining agronomic, conservation and analytics tailored for soybean farmers.
-The Center integrates what were the On-Farm Network, Environmental Programs and Services and Analytics programs to better serve Iowa’s 40,000 soybean growers.
+The Iowa Soybean Association’s (ISA) Research Center for Farming Innovation's (RCFI) goal is to deliver the very best farmer-led research combining agronomic, conservation and analytics tailored for soybean farmers so that they can implement results and improve their operation.

 |Why work with the Research Center for Farming Innovation?